Presidential Launch Series: Buttigieg & Booker

 Sara: Yeah, without directly saying it.
 And definitely the interviews he’s been doing and some of the emails, it does feel very much like he’s broadcasting that he’s the millennial running because we need more millennials to step up and try.

-Evelyn: His video…and I know it’s the classic trope of laying out what the problem is and get people scared and then swoop in as the superhero…but his video is the only one that truly disturbed me at the beginning.
-When he talks about a dying city…that’s pretty earth-shattering, you know?
-You’re looking at the urban decay and it felt like the problems were very close to home in this video.
+Evelyn: When he talks about a dying city…that’s pretty earth-shattering, you know?
+You’re looking at the urban decay and it felt like the problems were very close to home in this video…and that caught my attention, for sure.

 Amy: And saying that we can’t go back or do nothing.